khaleds5769/apcsa-freedom-project/entries/entry03.md

 ```
 ## Engineering Design Process:

 Currently where I am in the [Engineering Design Process](https://hstatsep.github.io/students/#edp) is that I am creating my prototype but also improvising as well along the way.
 As I am building my app, I am changing my original ideas to new ideas that I believe will be best for me, as well as improvising my app on how things should look and function.
+My next steps would be to test my prototype as well as to continue improvising and asking for help when needed.

 ## Skills: